-Time Doctor is a powerful productivity software used by pwc, Verizon, and KPMG to track the work activity of their employees.
+Time Doctor is a powerful employee productivity management software used by large corporations Verizon, as well as small businesses like Firehouse Subs, to track the productivity of their employees.

 Here’s how it can help you manage your outsourced software development team:

-- Inactivity Timer – Ensure that your remote employees don’t log idle time as work hours.
+- Idle time tracker to ensure that your remote employees don’t log idle time as work hours.

-Whether you are a small business owner or a CTO, outsourcing is one of the easiest ways to save money and speed up your software development process.
+Whether you’re a startup owner or a CTO, outsourcing is one of the easiest ways to save money and speed up your software development process.

 By outsourcing software development, you’ll have no difficulty leveraging a talented workforce to boost the growth rate of your business!